Odisha's Tours & Travel Guide

 Astaranga Sea Beach is located 31 kilometers from Nimapada and 67 kilometers from Puri Jagannath Temple.
 Astaranga, a tourist destination of the Puri District is famous for its ocean views and its center for fish and salt trade.
 A colorful sunset symbolizes Astarang.
 It lies on the coast of the

-Ekakula Sea Beach, Ekkakula Island, Kendrapara, Odisha
+Pentha Sea Beach, Eco Retreat, Rajnagar, Kendrapara, Odisha

 Handicrafts in Odisha